xrarias/Bc394Genome/README.md

 grep -c "# 0 hits found" Bc394.B71.BLAST
 ```

 4. A list of the Bc394 contigs with no matches was generated using this code and generating the list below.
-There were 303 contigs with no matches.
+There were 334 contigs with no matches in the B71 reference genome.

 ```
 awk '/^# Query:/ {q=$3} /^# 0 hits found$/ {print q}' Bc394.B71.BLAST > Bc394Contigs.NoMatch.B71.txt